-The Ohio Development Services Agency has identified the need for a flexible loan program that can strategically support growth and expansion of targeted small businesses within Ohio's manufacturing, production, and logistics value chains.
+The Ohio Development Services Agency has identified the need for a flexible loan program that can strategically support growth and expansion of targeted Ohio small businesses.
 In response to this need, the Ohio Development Services Agency has created the Targeted Investment Program (TIP).

 The TIP will allow the Ohio Development Services Agency to directly provide loans to targeted small businesses that have received first or second round equity investments, are active within an existing value chain, and are pursuing new high economic value activities.